WybeNetwork/VistaPanel-Customizations/README.md

 Request permission to remove credits here :  https://goo.gl/forms/aBcB3AzoGCiSylSu2

+# Important
+Please check the issues tab to see what's currently buggy or not working.

 # Usage
 Go to JS/CSS folder and find the script you wanted to use.